Center for Research for Infant Birth and Survival (CRIBS)

 Each year, 200 Kansas infants die before their first birthday.
 The purpose of the Center for Research for Infant Birth and Survival (CRIBS) is to eradicate preventable infant death in Kansas.
 CRIBS will do this by providing expertise in program evaluation, research, dissemination and implementation of evidence-based practices related to maternal and infant health.
 In addition, CRIBS will develop an implementation network in which to roll out programs and best practices throughout the state.

-- Baby Talk Prenatal Education Program (Sedgwick County): Baby Talk is designed to address key causes of infant mortality.
+Baby Talk is designed to address key causes of infant mortality.
 It serves pregnant women who are at high risk for poor birth outcomes, and their support people.
 Participants attend six two-hour classes promoting evidence-based health and safety practices.
 This project is funded by a Kansas Department of Health and Environment Aid to Local grant.
 Learn more and sign up for classes on the Baby Talk website.